ubuntu/WSL/docs/guides/install-ubuntu-wsl2.md

 ## What you will learn:

 * How to enable and install WSL on Windows 10 and Windows 11
-* How to install and run a simple graphical application that uses WSLg
-* How to install and run a much more advanced application that uses WSLg

 ## What you will need: